-The ABCs of student finance are at the heart of everything we do here at CampusLogic.
-In part one of this four-part series on the ABCs of Student Finance, I shared an overview of our ABCs—Access, Borrowing, and Completion, and the critical roles each plays in the student finance journey.
-In part two, I detailed the vital role it played in the success of students making it to college.
-A former Director of Financial Aid and a strong advocate for making higher education more achievable for all students, I’ll share data and connect you to industry research about the importance of borrowing in the third installment of this four-part series.
+The ABCs of student financial success are at the heart of everything we do here at CampusLogic.
+In part one of this four-part series, I shared an overview of our ABCs—Access, Borrowing, and Completion, and the critical roles each plays in the student finance journey.
+In part two, I detailed the vital role accessibility initiatives play in the success of students making it to higher education's front door.
+A former Director of Financial Aid and a strong advocate for making higher education more achievable for all students, I’ll share data and connect you to industry research about the importance of borrowing in this, our third installment.

-For CampusLogic, the issue of borrowing isn’t just about reducing it for students obtaining their education.
-It’s about enhancing their understanding of what they’re borrowing and their repayment options.
+For CampusLogic, the issue of borrowing isn’t solely about "reducing what students are borrowing" to fund their their education.
+It’s about enhancing their understanding of what they’re committing to when they borrow, their repayment options, and the long-term implications of both debt without a degree and over-borrowing.

-According to a recent Brookings study, half of all first-year students significantly underestimated their student debt.
-Even more, 28 percent of first-year student-loan borrowers reported no federal debt—when in fact they did have debt.
+According to a Brookings study, half of all first-year students significantly underestimated their student debt.
+Even more shocking, 28 percent of first-year student-loan borrowers reported no federal debt—when in fact they did have debt.

 These extremely concerning statistics are both unacceptable and completely avoidable.
 With student loan debt and delinquency increasing annually, we need to strike a balance of educating students about borrowing so they don’t get caught in the cycle of not knowing if, or what, they’ve borrowed.